francoparodi/servos_pi/README.md

 # Servos_pi
-Simple flask webapp running on [Raspberry Pi](https://www.raspberrypi.org/) to show a sample of how to use a slider to control a servo motor (Micro Servo SG90)
+Sample flask webapp running on [Raspberry Pi](https://www.raspberrypi.org/) to show a way to use a slider to control a servo motor (Micro Servo SG90)

 ## Getting Started